Pashchima-Kamal/ab-testing-analysis/Docs/Experiment_Summary.md

 ## Objective
-To evaluate whether a new landing (treatment) improves user conversion rates compared to the existing landing page (control).
+To evaluate whether a new landing page (treatment) improves user conversion rates compared to the existing landing page (control).

 ---

 ## Experiment Setup

 - **Control Group**: Users exposed to the existing landing page
 - **Treatment Group**: Users exposed to the new landing page